Have you ever had those weeks, heck months where you just go, go, go?

 So let’s start there.

-Figure out what you want to work on each week that will get you closer to your goals and then write on your calendar when and how long you want to work on them.
+Figure out what you want to work on each week that will get you closer to your goals and then write them in your calendar.

 The key is not to add so much that you start getting that icky stressed out feeling when you look at your week ahead.